Everi (NYSE:EVRI) Stock Price Down 7% Following Insider Selling

-Shares of Everi Holdings Inc. (NYSE:EVRI) were down 7% during mid-day trading on Monday after an insider sold shares in the company.
-The stock traded as low as $8.59 and last traded at $8.93.
-Approximately 3,455,740 shares changed hands during trading, an increase of 27% from the average daily volume of 2,719,226 shares.
+Everi Holdings Inc. (NYSE:EVRI)’s stock price traded down 7% during mid-day trading on Monday following insider selling activity.
+The company traded as low as $8.59 and last traded at $8.93.
+3,455,740 shares traded hands during mid-day trading, an increase of 27% from the average session volume of 2,719,226 shares.
 The stock had previously closed at $9.60.

-Specifically, Director Geoffrey P. Judge sold 5,000 shares of Everi stock in a transaction that occurred on Tuesday, October 6th.
-The stock was sold at an average price of $9.00, for a total value of $45,000.00.
-Following the transaction, the director now directly owns 89,672 shares of the company’s stock, valued at $807,048.
-The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-Also, Director Geoffrey P. Judge sold 10,000 shares of Everi stock in a transaction that occurred on Monday, October 12th.
-The stock was sold at an average price of $9.38, for a total value of $93,800.00.
-Following the completion of the transaction, the director now directly owns 84,672 shares in the company, valued at $794,223.36.
+Specifically, Director Geoffrey P. Judge sold 10,000 shares of the company’s stock in a transaction dated Monday, October 12th.
+The shares were sold at an average price of $9.38, for a total value of $93,800.00.
+Following the transaction, the director now owns 84,672 shares in the company, valued at approximately $794,223.36.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, Director Geoffrey P. Judge sold 5,000 shares of the company’s stock in a transaction dated Monday, September 14th.
+The stock was sold at an average price of $8.00, for a total transaction of $40,000.00.
+Following the completion of the transaction, the director now owns 99,672 shares in the company, valued at approximately $797,376.
 The disclosure for this sale can be found here.
-Insiders have sold 25,000 shares of company stock worth $227,550 over the last three months.
-Insiders own 5.70% of the company’s stock.
+In the last quarter, insiders sold 25,000 shares of company stock worth $227,550.
+5.70% of the stock is currently owned by company insiders.

-EVRI has been the subject of a number of research analyst reports.
-Roth Capital lifted their target price on Everi from $17.00 to $18.00 and gave the stock a “buy” rating in a report on Tuesday, October 13th.
-Zacks Investment Research upgraded Everi from a “sell” rating to a “hold” rating in a report on Tuesday, October 6th.
-Jefferies Financial Group reiterated a “buy” rating and issued a $10.00 target price on shares of Everi in a report on Tuesday, August 11th.
-Finally, BTIG Research initiated coverage on Everi in a report on Wednesday, September 9th.
-They issued a “buy” rating and a $12.00 target price for the company.
-One investment analyst has rated the stock with a hold rating, six have given a buy rating and one has given a strong buy rating to the stock.
-The stock currently has an average rating of “Buy” and an average target price of $11.71.
+A number of equities analysts recently issued reports on the stock.
+Jefferies Financial Group reiterated a “buy” rating and issued a $10.00 price target on shares of Everi in a research note on Tuesday, August 11th.
+BTIG Research initiated coverage on shares of Everi in a research note on Wednesday, September 9th.
+They set a “buy” rating and a $12.00 target price on the stock.
+Zacks Investment Research upgraded shares of Everi from a “sell” rating to a “hold” rating in a research note on Tuesday, October 6th.
+Finally, Roth Capital upped their target price on shares of Everi from $17.00 to $18.00 and gave the company a “buy” rating in a research note on Tuesday, October 13th.
+One analyst has rated the stock with a hold rating, six have given a buy rating and one has given a strong buy rating to the company’s stock.
+Everi has an average rating of “Buy” and an average target price of $11.71.

-Everi (NYSE:EVRI) last announced its quarterly earnings results on Tuesday, August 4th.
-The credit services provider reported ($0.80) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.57) by ($0.23).
-Everi had a negative return on equity of 3,484.76% and a negative net margin of 17.78%.
-The company had revenue of $38.72 million for the quarter, compared to the consensus estimate of $22.04 million.
-On average, sell-side analysts expect that Everi Holdings Inc. will post -1.12 EPS for the current fiscal year.
+Everi (NYSE:EVRI) last released its quarterly earnings results on Tuesday, August 4th.
+The credit services provider reported ($0.80) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.57) by ($0.23).
+Everi had a negative net margin of 17.78% and a negative return on equity of 3,484.76%.
+The business had revenue of $38.72 million for the quarter, compared to analysts’ expectations of $22.04 million.
+On average, sell-side analysts anticipate that Everi Holdings Inc. will post -1.12 earnings per share for the current fiscal year.

-Institutional investors have recently made changes to their positions in the stock.
-FMR LLC purchased a new position in Everi in the first quarter worth $29,000.
-Psagot Investment House Ltd. purchased a new position in Everi in the third quarter worth $37,000.
-Gradient Investments LLC purchased a new position in Everi in the third quarter worth $50,000.
-Bank of Montreal Can boosted its position in Everi by 97.7% in the second quarter.
-Bank of Montreal Can now owns 6,495 shares of the credit services provider’s stock worth $30,000 after purchasing an additional 3,209 shares during the last quarter.
-Finally, Stifel Financial Corp purchased a new position in shares of Everi during the 2nd quarter valued at $53,000.
-Institutional investors and hedge funds own 87.99% of the company’s stock.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+American International Group Inc. increased its position in shares of Everi by 4.5% during the 2nd quarter.
+American International Group Inc. now owns 49,697 shares of the credit services provider’s stock valued at $256,000 after purchasing an additional 2,144 shares during the last quarter.
+FMR LLC purchased a new stake in Everi in the 1st quarter worth approximately $29,000.
+Bank of Montreal Can increased its holdings in Everi by 97.7% in the 2nd quarter.
+Bank of Montreal Can now owns 6,495 shares of the credit services provider’s stock worth $30,000 after acquiring an additional 3,209 shares in the last quarter.
+Koshinski Asset Management Inc. increased its holdings in Everi by 25.1% in the 2nd quarter.
+Koshinski Asset Management Inc. now owns 18,710 shares of the credit services provider’s stock worth $97,000 after acquiring an additional 3,751 shares in the last quarter.
+Finally, M&T Bank Corp increased its holdings in Everi by 10.0% in the 2nd quarter.
+M&T Bank Corp now owns 44,614 shares of the credit services provider’s stock worth $230,000 after acquiring an additional 4,047 shares in the last quarter.
+87.99% of the stock is owned by hedge funds and other institutional investors.

 Everi Company Profile (NYSE:EVRI)